armanjindal/garden/content/digital-garden/technology/The-Political-Programmer.md

 > This is a work in progress.
 I am actively and substantially revising the argument and the structure.
 But if you have any suggestions or thoughts, please [email me](mailto:arman.jindal@columbia.edu).
 Even better, [create an issue](https://github.com/armanjindal/armanjindal.github.io/issues/new?assignees=&labels=&template=suggestions_report.md&title=) on GitHub of this repository.

 ***Tech for good*.** You'll see it on shirts, on LinkedIn headlines, and social media posts.
 At first sight, around my freshman year in college, it struck me as another banal, virtue-signaling slogan.
-I thought that classifying tech as "good" or "bad" was pretty straightforward.
-It isn't.
+Classifying tech as "good" or "bad" was pretty straightforward.
+Turns out, It isn't.
 It gets even more complicated when you look at the decision engineers face when deciding where to work.
-How do we understand the individual responsibility of individual creators in the complex and overwhelming world?
+How do we understand individual creators' individual responsibility in the complex and overwhelming world?

 The difficulty comes partly from the historical fact that intentions (un)fortunately don't count.
 Gene editing is a technology that could save us from world hunger or be used to manufacture deadly viruses.
 Today's most important technologies — flight, radio, the computer, the internet — began as military projects yet could be the foundations of utopia.